 “Can we go back out and shoot these again?” / “I know you took like 100 pictures, but they’re not right.” / “No, none of them..” –

-Even with all the groundwork above, you’re never going to get it right first time, especially if you’re not taking the pictures yourself, as you are, of course, the only one that knows EXACTLY what you want.
+Even with all the groundwork above, you’re never going to get it right the first time, especially if you’re not taking the pictures yourself, as you are, of course, the only one that knows EXACTLY what you want.
 Over the course of last year, this only actually happened three times.
 Not bad going.
 Annoying, yes.
 But not bad at all.
 It’s not a case of every single photo being ‘bad’ on useable, just maybe more that some are out of focus.
-Or there aren’t the close ups/detail pictures that I wanted.
+Or there aren’t the close-ups/detail pictures that I wanted.
 I know, more training is needed.

 “Yes!
 I’m getting changed in the car.” –

 I’d love to say we’ve all done it..
 Have we?
 For me, it’s not a common occurrence.
 However, it has happened when I’ve wanted to make the most of my husband being more ‘willing’, or that I need the extra pictures and that we’re not able to shoot the following week.
 It’s not the easiest place to get changed.

 I’d love to know if anyone has one of those tents that I’ve heard about.
 That looks like they have an electrician sat inside.